saientropy/DOGE-NSF/readme.md

 ## Contributing

-Contributions are welcome!
+Any Contributions are welcome!
 Please feel free to submit a Pull Request.